The roles and responsibilities of REDRESS® representatives

 There are three main roles for representatives in transformative mediation:

-Each party decides what their representatives role will be.
-Representatives are encouraged to lend support and advice and to assist their clients in expressing their concerns in their own words, rather than expressing it for them.
-Each party best understands his or her own beliefs about the issues, and only he or she knows what it will take to be satisfied.
-The mediator encourages the parties to speak with each other on their own terms and in their own voices, thus providing them with the best opportunity to recognize each other's point of view and reach an understanding.
+The counselee decides what their representative’s role will be.
+Representatives are encouraged to lend support and advice and to assist their “client” in expressing their concerns in their own words, rather than expressing it for them.
+The counselee best understands their own beliefs about the issues, and only they know what it will take to be satisfied.
+The mediator encourages the parties to speak with each other on their own terms and in their own voices, thus providing them with the best opportunity to recognize each other’s point of view and reach an understanding.

 Representatives serve an important role in transformative mediation.
 They serve their role best by:

 Representatives familiar with mediation can expect to see some similarities between transformative mediation used by the Postal Service™ and other models of mediation.
 Both have an opening session where the mediator introduces him or herself, the parties have a chance to give opening statements, and ground rules are established.
 Next, there is discussion, either together or separately in caucus.
 If the parties reach a resolution, a settlement agreement is drafted.

 Transformative mediation, however, differs from the more directive or evaluative mediation model employed by most court-annexed programs in important ways.
 For example, it is the parties themselves, not the mediator, who establish ground rules.
 In addition, the parties usually stay together and limit the use of caucuses since they are encouraged to speak with each other rather than directing their comments to the mediator or through their representatives.
 Accordingly, in a transformative mediation session, it is customary for the clients, not their representatives, to make the opening statements.
 Representatives can add tremendous value by assisting their clients in staying focused, reminding them of important points, and offering guidance where needed.